 The analysis of post-thyroidectomy complications reveals that, while these procedures are typically routine and relatively safe, they do carry some risks.
 The most common complications, including VFP and HPT, can significantly affect patients' quality of life [14].

 TT still has an overall complication rate of up to 54.4% [1].
 Our study reveals several key findings regarding laryngeal complications after TT, highlighting their association with HP findings and the patient's hormonal status [9].
 The findings also align with earlier research on complications following thyroid surgery, particularly highlighting hypocalcemia and recurrent laryngeal-nerve dysfunction as the most frequently encountered negative outcomes.
 We demonstrated that the rate of recurrent laryngeal-nerve dysfunction is 12.2%, with symptoms observed in 14.4% of individuals.
 Our results align with previous studies that have reported comparable complications [15].

 Excessive use of alcohol, due to its toxic effect, can be one of the risk factors for thyroid cancer [16].
-We found that VFP occurred in 11 (12.2%) patients after TT, with no statistically significant association with sex, age, presence of goiter, or hyperthyroidism.
+We found that VFP occurred in 11 (12.2%) patients after TT, with no statistically significant association with gender, age, presence of goiter, or hyperthyroidism.
 However, goiter and papillary carcinoma were present in the majority of patients with VFP [17].
 EVLS offers insights into the anatomical structures and functional changes of the vocal folds, including their appearance and vibratory patterns, without any complications [18].
-These results align with research conducted by other authors, which found that a notable proportion of patients experienced VFP, with its occurrence being influenced by χ^2 -test = 5.013, p = 0.658, TSH - thyroid-stimulating hormone; HP - histopathological the surgeon's level of expertise and the scope of the operation [19].
+These results align with research conducted by other authors, which found that a notable proportion of patients experienced VFP, with its occurrence being influenced by the surgeon's level of expertise and the scope of the operation [19].
 In this regard, the importance of standardizing recurrent laryngeal-nerve identification activities was emphasized to prevent nerve damage during surgery [20].